jonkiparsky/about/helping.md

 sidebar_sort_order: 300
 ---

 Keeping Boston Python running requires lots of small jobs.
-If you take on one of these, it’s a big help to the organization.
+If you take on one of these, it's a big help to the organization.
 You can sign up for one of these and then move to doing something else later on.
 Or you can suggest a different job that you're interested in doing.

 We really appreciate your help!